 Update from Coach Stacy

-We are in our third year of Girls Gone Gazelle Run Club and hope to keep empowering and encouraging Gazelles throughout Halifax.
+We are in our fourth year of Girls Gone Gazelle Run Club and hope to keep empowering and encouraging Gazelles throughout Halifax/Dartmouth.
 I don’t even refer to Girls Gone Gazelle as a run club as much as I call it a confidence club.
-It makes me very happy to think that at the end of 2014 there will be over 160 girls aged 8-13 in the Halifax area that are confident, physically active and totally embrace my favorite slogan: “I don’t chase boys, I pass them!”
+It makes me very happy to think that we’ve coached over 200 girls aged 8-13 in the Halifax area that are confident, physically active and totally embrace my favorite slogan: “I don’t chase boys, I pass them!”